adrian-bg/remix/README.md

 ## Getting started

 In order to start the project, you can run the shell scrip that helps bring all containers up and running.
 Make the script executable with command `chmod +x wallet.sh`.
-To start the project, run 1 - build, 2 - init, 3 - start; to stop the project run stop; to test the project run test;
+To start the project for a first time run 1 - build, 2 - init, 3 - start; to stop the project run stop; to test the project run test;
+After the init command, the services can be started from the start command

 Available commands:
  - `./wallet.sh build`
  - `./wallet.sh init`
  - `./wallet.sh start`
  - `./wallet.sh stop`
  - `./wallet.sh test`